 Loading days: I ate the fattiest meal I could get my hands on.
 Bacon, cheeseburger, pizza, and everything that I’m going to miss.
 I started on a Friday and enjoyed my Saturday and Sunday indulging foods with friends and family.

 Week one of a very low-calorie diet: Week one went well.
 I was amazed that I wasn’t hungry nor do I crave foods.
-I intentionally didn’t weigh for the first 6 days and was surprised to see a drop in my weight at the end of the week.
+I intentionally didn’t weight for the first 6 days and was surprised to see a drop in my weight at the end of the week.

 Week two: I’m starting to notice some changes in my appearance.
 My energy, and mental clarity were at their highest.
 Despite the slowed digestion, I never felt bloated.

 Week three: Eating almost the same kind of foods was not fun, and so do a lot of meal prep.
 Glad that I was nearing the end of the low-calorie phase.
 At the end of three weeks, I dropped a total of 20 pounds.

 It takes dedication, effort, and discipline if you truly wanted to make a lifestyle change and lose weight.
 The low-calorie phase is just 3 weeks short, but the real challenge starts when you re-introduce calories back into your diet.